Grand National Trainers – Who to follow

 The Gordon Elliott yard is a powerhouse stable that has a fine record in the Grand National.
 Their first win in the race came in 2007 with a horse called Silver Birch.
 This 10-year-old landed the race with 10st 6lbs and had jockey Robbie Power doing the steering.

 The yard had to wait 11 years for their next winner – but that came in 2018 with Tiger Roll.
 Owned by the powerful Gigginstown House Stud, this 8-year-old held on by just a head at the line to reward his backers and also gave jockey – Davy Russell – his first win in the race.
-If lining-up again in 2019, then Tiger Roll will be looking to become the first horse since Red Rum in 1974 to win back to back Grand Nationals.
+Tiger Roll then also followed-up in 2019 to become the first horse since Red Rum in 1974 to win back to back Grand Nationals.
 In the process, he gave Gordon Elliott his third success in the race.

 Elliott is a veteran of Grand National Trainers, also trained the third in the race in 2018 – Bless The Wings – plus Ucello Conti, who was a close-up seventh until unseating it’s rider four fences from home.
-We can expect another strong hand from the County Meath-based Irish trainer in 2019 but all eyes will be on his current champion – Tiger Roll – to see if he can back-up that success of 12 months ago.
+We can expect another strong hand from the County Meath-based Irish trainer in 2020, but, if he lines up, all eyes will be on his current champion – Tiger Roll – to see if he can win the race for a third time.

 - Grand National Wins: 1, 2005